apache/cordova-plugin-geolocation/doc/index.md

 choices for __OK__ and __No Thanks__).
 For more information, please see the Privacy Guide.

+This plugin defines a global `navigator.geolocation` object (for platforms where it is otherwise missing).

+Although the object is in the global scope, features provided by this plugin are not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log("navigator.geolocation works well");
+    }

 ## Installation

     cordova plugin add org.apache.cordova.geolocation